supertuxkart/stk-blender/ReadMe.md

 See <https://supertuxkart.net/Materials> for more information about materials.
 Note that the information has not yet been updated for Blender 2.80 and later,  but most of it still applies.

 ### Objects (SPM)
 Space-Partitioned Mesh format.
 The default and preferred 3D file format for the Antarctica engine.
+It is basically a OpenGL vertex buffer written into a file.
 Currently documentation about this format is scarce, but the following in-game source files may help in understanding this format better:

 * <https://github.com/supertuxkart/stk-code/blob/master/src/graphics/sp_mesh_loader.cpp>